yunziq/yunziq/README.md

 - 🎯 My goal is to be a software engineer, game developer, or a cybersecurity analyst.
 - 🐾Outside of coding, I like to read, watch movies, play video-games, and play guitar ocasionally.

-- 🌱 Status: currently learning python.
+  🌱 Status: currently learning python.
-#### Follow me on my coding journey! 😄
+#### Follow me on my coding journey!
+I will be sharing my pet projects here 😄